open-s4c/dice/doc/design.md

   invalid state transitions.

-- Deterministic Replay: While Dice does not provide built-in deterministic replay, it offers the building blocks necessary to implement such a system.
-  Using event data and the Switcher module (which controls thread execution order), it is possible to replay specific execution scenarios by controlling the sequence of events and thread execution, ensuring that the system behaves consistently for debugging or testing purposes.
+- Deterministic Replay: While Dice does not provide built-in deterministic replay, it can be extended to implement such a system.
+For example, a "sequencer" module can ensure that only one thread execute user code at any point in time.
+To replay an execution, the sequencer needs to ensure scheduling decisions are deterministic or store in a replay file.
+In this way, it is possible to replay specific execution scenarios by controlling the sequence of events and thread execution, ensuring that the system behaves consistently for debugging or testing purposes.